awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 1. **Read the [Deploying Applications with AWS Lambda](deploying-lambda-apps.md) section of this guide\. **This section introduces various AWS Lambda components you work with to create an end\-to\-end experience\.

 Beyond the Getting Started exercise, you can explore the various use cases, each of which is provided with a tutorial that walks you through an example scenario\.
 Depending on your application needs \(for example, whether you want event driven Lambda function invocation or on\-demand invocation\), you can follow specific tutorials that meet your specific needs\.
-For more information, see [Use Cases](use-cases.md)\.
+For more information, see [Using AWS Lambda With Other Services](lambda-services.md)\.

 The following topics provide additional information about AWS Lambda:
 + [AWS Lambda Function Versioning and Aliases](versioning-aliases.md)